The Steamroller and the Violin: Production

 The script for The Steamroller and the Violin was written by Andrei Tarkovsky and Andrei Konchalovsky, a fellow student of Tarkovsky at the State Institute of Cinematography (VGIK).
 They worked on the script for more than six months in 1959 and 1960.
 According to an interview with Polish journalist Zdzislaw Ornatowski, Tarkovsky wanted the film to be a poetic film, based on mood and atmosphere, not on sharp conflicts or traditional dramaturgy.

 Apart from a couple of minor scenes, two scenes from the first script versions were not included in the final shooting script.
 First, a scene showing a rehearsal for the May Day parade showing tanks rolling along the street.
 In the final shooting script this scene is left out in favor of the demolition scene.
 This scene was intended to reference the war experience of Sergey.
 The second change involved the final scene of the film.
 In an earlier variant Sasha waits for Sergey to arrive at work.
 Sergey ignores Sasha, until Sasha climbs on the steamroller.
 An alarm clock rings, revealing this to be a dream.

 For the role of the operator of the steamroller, Sergey, Tarkovsky cast Vladimir Zamansky, an actor at the Sovremennik Theatre.
 For the role of Sasha he cast Igor Fomchenko, a seven-year-old music school student.
 Although Tarkovsky was at this time only an unknown film student, he wanted to hire the well-known Sergey Urusevsky as cinematographer.
 As Urusevsky turned down the offer, Tarkovsky hired Vadim Yusov, who would also be the cameraman for Tarkovsky's Ivan's Childhood and Andrei Rublev.

 Although the film was Tarkovsky's diploma film, it was produced at the Mosfilm studio at the production unit for children's films.
 The film was completed in 1960.
 For his diploma film, Tarkovsky earned the grade of excellent (отличный), the highest possible distinction.

+Reception

+The Steamroller and the Violin has an approval rating of 91% on review aggregator website Rotten Tomatoes, based on 11 reviews, and an average rating of 7.2/10.